 We often read the term "Counter-Reformation" as if the Church suddenly rose up in arms to fight the re-formers.
-In truth reformation is a constant process in the Church as is shown by its many saints over the millennia through that time and even to today.
-The Church seeks to reform but there are those who seek to re-form her in their own image.
-Like the need for reform, this is nothing new in the Church and still continues to this day.
+In truth, repair and reformation is a constant process in the Church as is shown by its many saints over the millennia - from its beginnings through to that time and even to today.
+The People of God seeks to reform itself, to be back in line with the Body of Christ but there are those who seek to re-form her in their own image.
+As with the need for reform, this is nothing new in the Church, continues to this day, and probably will until the end of time (which is coming).

 The price of standing by her and trying to reform the Church is often resistance from both outside and inside the Church.
 A friend and I agreed years ago that, as Christ shows us, if they are not trying to kill you, you are not doing it right.